ac-willeke/pygdal-geo-engineer/README.md

 - Open the command palette and select "Remote-Containers: Reopen in Container"

+- Exit the container by clicking the "Remote-Containers: Reopen Locally" button in the bottom right corner of the window.

 #### Run a script or notebook from the command line

 ```bash